 DIY computers are often more affordable in the long run, but they can be quite pricey if you purchase the incorrect parts that lead to overheating and ruin the machine.

-If you are using the building of your own gaming computer to gain knowledge of the subject, we highly recommend taking the time to build your gaming PC.
+If you are using the building of your gaming computer to gain knowledge of the subject, we highly recommend taking the time to build your own.

 I recommend you read my other article on PC airflow optimization to understand better airflow inside your computer and what to consider before purchasing the parts for your gaming computer.